Blue Angel – Good for me. Good for the environment.

 “An increasing number of people focus on durability and environmental friendliness when purchasing products.
 This is precisely what the Blue Angel stands for.
 The ecolabel has been a guarantee of high standards for the protection for our environment and health for 40 years in an independent and credible way.”

 Many people know and trust the Blue Angel.
-Surveys conducted by the German Environment Agency show that the Blue Angel is a highly recognised brand and 90 percent of people are aware of it.
-23 percent of consumers admit that the Blue Angel has an influence on their purchasing decisions.
+Surveys conducted by the German Environment Agency show that the Blue Angel is a highly recognised brand and more than 90 percent of people are aware of it.
+43 percent of consumers admit that the Blue Angel has an influence on their purchasing decisions.

 Transparency and independence: